croningp/dropfactory_analysis/README.md

 - The robotic platform hardware and code is described at https://github.com/croningp/dropfactory

-- The code used to run closed-loop droplet experiments using the curiosity algorithms is available at https://github.com/croningp/dropfactory_exploration
+- The code used to run closed-loop droplet experiments using the curiosity algorithm (and others) is available at https://github.com/croningp/dropfactory_exploration

 - The droplet tracking code is available at https://github.com/croningp/chemobot_tools